V. Thirumalai Pillai

 Dewan Bahadur V. Thirumalai Pillai was an Indian politician from Vanniyar Community and Served as the President of the Madras Corporation from 1923 to 1924.
 He was a member of the Justice Party.
 Pillai also served as trustee of Pachaiyappa Charities and a member of the committee of management of Chengalvaraya Naicker's Technical Institute, one of the pioneer institutions in the city of Madras of promoting technical education.
-He along with Sir P.Theagaraya Chetti took great plans to reorganize the institute according to modern requirement.
+He along with Sir P.Theagaraya Chetti took great plans to reorganize the institute according to modern requirement..
+He was Director of The South Indian People's Association.
+He was also one of the promotors of The South Indian Liberal Federation.
+He was Honorary Secretary of Cosmopolitan Club and The Union Club.
+He was also conductor of Sugua Vilas Sabha.
+He was also Director of Egmore Benefit Society.